 Catchy name, huh?
 We are talking about a broadleaf/dandelion-pulling Tool called the WEED HOUND.
 Why?
-Because a lot of people either hurt their backs pulling dandys – or they let them grow and the seeds blow all over including onto my lawn, where they proliferate.
+Because a lot of people either hurt their backs pulling dandys – or they let them grow and the seeds blow all over including onto your lawn, where they proliferate.
 Dandelions are in the family of Broadleaf Weeds.
 Opinions vary on how to get rid of them, and some of those opinions include dosing your lawn with herbicides and of course there is never any problem with that, right?
 Wrong.

 The problem with eliminating them is that you have to kill (or remove) this long carrot-like “tap root” underneath these babies, or they come right back – sometimes within days.
 When you try to “yank it”, you build up this big load of tension, and then “Bam!” – the tap root breaks, you fall backwards, and the dandelion can grow right back, without a care in the world.